lejuans01/My-Streams/Streaming App Scripts/README.md

-Run this on google scripts.
+# ⚠️ Host this on google scripts.

 # Pluto, Samsung, Stirr, Plex, PBS and Roku Playlist (M3U8)